Florida Child Care Professional Credential (FCCPC)

 Required Information Session

-For the most current and complete information about entering the FCCPC program, attend one of our FREE information sessions being held at Palm Beach State College.
-The information session is a requirement in order to be accepted into the FCCPC program.
-The session will cover the program requirements, module sequence, SEEK scholarship information and much more.
+For the most current and complete information about the FCCPC program, attend one of our FREE information sessions being held at Palm Beach State College or you may request an information session online presentation for those interested in our online program.
+The information session will cover the program requirements, module sequence, tuition and fees, SEEK scholarship information and much more.
 There is no cost to attend.
 Detailed information may also be found in our current schedules below.